-We believe that safeguarding works best when it's an entire school community approach and have therefore introduced the safer school's app to our students, staff and parents.
-The app supports complete digital safeguarding and incorporates a training toolkit to ensure our stakeholders access another level of safeguarding learning.
-School leaders will work with parents to build an understanding of the shared responsibilities of parents to educate and support their children, and of the school to ensure the welfare of all children.
+We believe that safeguarding works best when it's an entire school community approach.
+School leaders will update parents to build an understanding of the shared responsibilities of parents to educate and support their children, and of the school to ensure the welfare of all children.
 This includes the need for referrals to other agencies in some situations and the way we both filter and monitor online content on academy devices.